bvezilic/Variational-autoencoder/README.md

         return std * eps + mu, logvar, mu
 ```

-`mu` and `logvar` are standard fully connected layers that will represent mean and log-variance, respectfully.
-Using outputs of these layers will be then used to sample latent variable `z`.
-To sample from `z` it's firstly necessary to:
-1. compute `std` from `logvar`
-2. sample from the normal distribution to get `eps`

-Once `std` and `eps` are obtained `z` can be computed as `std * eps + mu`.
-This way of computing `z` in the paper is called **parameterization trick** without which backpropagation wouldn't be possible.

 A couple of differences compared to the original paper, *sigmoid* activations are replaced by *relu*.
 And instead of
 *SGD*, *Adam* optimizer was used.